Are Sunglasses Bad For Your Eyes?

 In conclusion, sunglasses are not bad for your eyes and are meant to protect them from prolonged sun exposure.
 Sunglasses are not meant to be worn all the time.
 You should not wear your sunglasses in the shade, on a cloudy day, at night or indoors.
-Remember, your eyes and body need light from the sun for many other health reasons.
+Remember, your eyes and body need natural light from the sun for many other health reasons.

 More from the Trovelle Blog...

 The Hollywood Sign's Centennial